spacetelescope/jdaviz/docs/imviz/displayimages.rst

 Blinking is an Imviz-specific functionality that allows a user to quickly switch between viewing two or more images, as long as they are linked (see :ref:`imviz_pan_zoom` for more on linking behavior).
-This can be done by selecting the |icon-blink| icon and then left-clicking on the image to blink forward; right-clicking would blink backwards.
+This can be done by selecting the |icon-blink| icon (only available if there are more than one image loaded in the viewer) and then left-clicking on the image to blink forward; right-clicking would blink backwards.

 You can also blink forward by pressing the "b" key on your keyboard while moused over the image.
 If you press Shift + "b" ("B"), you may blink backwards.